c2m2-asia/kathmandu/_dives/2021-05-12-workers-financial-needs.md

 {% maincolumn 'assets/img/charts/BorrowingSplit.png' '' %}

-Our in-person interviews with tourism sector revealed that workers in the tourism sector shy away from borrowing though financial institutions.
-The reason being that they lack sufficient property, real-estate, or other assets that can be provided as collateral.
+Our in-person interviews with tourism sector revealed that workers shy away from borrowing though financial institutions because they lack sufficient property, real-estate, or other assets that can be provided as collateral.

 It appears that despite having the best intentions, past efforts of encouraging borrowing through financial institutions do not seem to be working as expected.
-This represents an opportunity for further work, as finding ways to increase financial access can be crucial in supporting the revival and recovery of the thousands of people working in Nepal's tourism sector.
+This represents an opportunity for further work, as finding ways to increase financial access can be crucial- in supporting the revival and recovery of the thousands of people working in Nepal's tourism sector.